alex4108/scoreboard/README.md

 `docker-compose up -d`

+### Production (TLS)

+1. Place your Certificate at `./certs/sslCert.pem`
+1. Place your Key file at `./certs/sslKey.pem`
+1. Start the docker-compose-ssl.yml file: `docker-compose -f docker-compose-ssl.yml up -d`

+When using TLS, the `frontend/nginx/` configuration file is used in place of nginx's default.

 #### linux/arm/v7 & mongodb do not agree

 Currently, MongoDB's container on [dockerhub](https://hub.docker.com/_/mongo) doesn't support `linux/arm/v7` architecture.
-You can work around this by using [MongoDB Atlas]() free tier to run an online MongoDB cluster.  **Be sure to set up Network Security rules that secure your cluster!**
+You can work around this by using [MongoDB Atlas](https://atlas.mongodb.com) free tier to run an online MongoDB cluster.  **Be sure to set up Network Security rules that secure your cluster!**

 From a high level, you'll need to modify your `docker-compose.yml` to:
 * Do not run a mongodb container